 You are here

-Three Tinkerine Ditto Pro printers are on the third floor of the Lasserre studio space, one is in the Landscape Architecture Annex, and two are in the environmental design studio in the Macmillan Building.
+Two Tinkerine Ditto Pro printers are on the third floor of the Lasserre studio space, one is in the Landscape Architecture Annex, and two are in the Environmental Design studio in the Macmillan Building.

 All Tinkerine filament printers are available for self-serve use 24 hours a day, seven days a week.
 Book online to ensure availability.